pythoncapi/pythoncapi/doc/new_api.rst

 Non-goal
 ========

-* Cython and cffi must be preferred to write new C extensions: there is no intent to replace Cython.
+* :ref:`Cython <cython>` and cffi must be preferred to write new C extensions: there is no intent to replace Cython.
 Moreover, there is no intent to make Cython development harder.
 Cython will still be able to access directly the full C API which includes implementation details and low-level "private" APIs.